openconnectivity/IOTivity-Lite-setup/Readme.md

 Nano is a small editor that can be used to edit files in windowless system.
 Nano is supplied on various linux systems like ubuntu and raspberry pi.
 Please make sure when generating a new version, that a changed file is saved under a different name.
-Nano beginners guide is availble[here](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)
+Nano beginners guide is available [here](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).

 ## Generate Code